Aeredren/sanity/README.md

 Its options are :

 ```
--g, --global
+-g
-	Set Vimmode for all users (root needed)
+	Set Vimmode for all users

---no-remap
+-n
 	Do not swap Escape and Caps_Lock
 ```